hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 Check each XML message type against our [XSD files](https://github.com/hmrc/common-transit-convention-traders/tree/master/conf/xsd)

-### Improvements the CTC Traders API will bring are:
+### Improvements with CTC Traders API:
 * being ready for the expected increase in CTC movements
 * greatly improving security
 * making it easier to test and maintain
-* creating a more reliable, flexible and robust cloud based system
+* creating a more reliable, flexible and robust cloud based system.